Azzunyan/Azzunyan-s-Privacy-Policy/Solfeggio Lite Privacy Policy.md

 **Privacy Policy**

-Verenich Nikita Andreevich built the Сольфеджио Lite Сольфеджио Lite app as a Commercial app.
+Verenich Nikita Andreevich built the Сольфеджио Lite app as a Commercial app.
 This SERVICE is provided by Verenich Nikita Andreevich and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.